James A. Garfield: Treatment and death

 X-ray imaging, which could have assisted physicians in precisely locating the bullet in Garfield's body, would not be invented for another 14 years.
-Alexander Graham Bell tried to locate the bullet with a primitive metal detector, but was unsuccessful, though the device had been effective when tested on others.
+Alexander Graham Bell tried to locate the bullet with a primitive metal detector but was unsuccessful, though the device had been effective when tested on others.
 But Bliss limited its use on Garfield, ensuring he remained in charge.
 Because Bliss insisted the bullet rested someplace it did not, the detector could not locate it.
 Bell shortly returned after adjusting his device, which emitted an unusual tone in the area where Bliss believed the bullet was lodged.
 Bliss took this as confirmation that the bullet was where he declared it to be.
-Bliss recorded the test as a success, saying it was "now unanimously agreed that the location of the ball has been ascertained with reasonable certainty, and that it lies, as heretofore stated, in the front wall of the abdomen, immediately over the groin, about five inches [5 in] below and to the right of the navel."
+Bliss recorded the test as a success, saying it was: now unanimously agreed that the location of the ball has been ascertained with reasonable certainty, and that it lies, as heretofore stated, in the front wall of the abdomen, immediately over the groin, about five inches [5 in] below and to the right of the navel.

 One means of keeping Garfield comfortable in Washington's summer heat was one of the first successful air conditioning units: air propelled by fans over ice and then dried reduced the temperature in the sickroom by 20 F-change.
-Engineers from the navy, and other scientists, worked together to develop it, though there were problems to solve, such as excessive noise and increased humidity.
+Engineers from the navy and other scientists worked together to develop the unit, though there were problems to solve, such as excessive noise and increased humidity.

-On July 23, Garfield took a turn for the worse when his temperature increased to 104 F; doctors, concerned by an abscess at the wound, inserted a drainage tube.
+On July 23 Garfield took a turn for the worse when his temperature increased to 104 F; doctors, concerned by an abscess at the wound, inserted a drainage tube.
 This initially helped, and the bedridden Garfield held a brief cabinet meeting on July 29; members were under orders from Bliss to discuss nothing that might excite Garfield.
 Doctors probed the abscess, hoping to find the bullet; they likely made the infections worse.
 Garfield performed only one official act in August, signing an extradition paper.
-By the end of the month, he was much feebler than he had been, and his weight had decreased from 210 lb to 130 lb.
+By the end of the month he was much feebler than he had been and his weight had decreased from 210 lb to 130 lb.